 TGax editor: Change the figures of 10-ax5, 10-ax6, 10-ax7 and 10-ax8 as follows:

-Figure 10-ax5—An example of a TXOP containing an UL MU transmission with an immediate DL MU transmission containing unicast BlockAck frames acknowledging
+Figure 10-ax5—An example of an UL MU transmission with an immediate DL MU transmission containing unicast BlockAck frames acknowledging

-Figure 10-ax6—An example of a TXOP containing UL MU transmissions with an immediate Multi-STA BlockAck frame(#1407) acknowledging the MPDUs that were correctly received from each STA.
-The UL MU transmission may be OFDMA or MU-MIMO
+Figure 10-ax6—An example of UL MU transmissions with an immediate Multi-STA BlockAck frame(#1407) acknowledging the MPDUs

-Figure 10-ax7—An example of a TXOP containing UL MU transmissions with an immediate DL non-HT duplicate PPDU containing the M-BA frame.
-The UL MU transmissions may be OFDMA or MU-MIMO
+Figure 10-ax7—An example of UL MU transmissions with an immediate DL non-HT duplicate PPDU containing the M-BA frame.

-Figure 10-ax8—An example of a TXOP containing UL MU transmissions with an immediate OFDMA HE MU PPDU containing Multi-STA BlockAck frames.
-The UL MU transmissions may be OFDMA or MU-MIMO
+Figure 10-ax8—An example of UL MU transmissions with an immediate OFDMA HE MU PPDU containing Multi-STA BlockAck frames.